paritytech/fleetwood/README.md

 # Fleetwood

-This is a (in-development) eDSL library for writing portable, efficient and safe smart contracts in Rust.
+This is an (in-development) eDSL library for writing portable, efficient and safe smart contracts in Rust.
 The goal is to be _at least_ as ergonomic as writing Solidity while improving on it in library and tooling support, but that's only the absolute minimum goal.
 The complete list of goals are:

 * To allow easy integration with the Rust library ecosystem;
 * To allow Rust tooling to work out-of-the-box on smart contract code.
 Auto-completion, syntax highlighting, code coverage for tests, go-to definition and other RLS goodies, these should all work without any custom configuration;